-Noise-induced hearing loss (NIHL) (opens in a new tab).
+Noise-induced hearing loss (NIHL) affects 5.2 million adolescents and 26 million adults(opens in a new tab).
 Once loud sounds cause damage to the sensitive structures of your inner ear, the effects are permanent.
 Fortunately, NIHL is easily preventable.
 Here is everything you need to know about what causes NIHL, symptoms of NIHL, and how you can avoid permanent damage to one of your most important senses:

 Understanding the Hearing Process